Estimated reading time: 8 minutes

 6. Being on TOO MANY social networks!

-If you already do market research, then having too many social media profiles shouldn’t be an issue.
+If you already do market research, having too many social media profiles shouldn’t be an issue.
 However, not researching can leave you wondering which network(s) is best.

 So to figure out the best social networks for your biz vs. signing up for the ones that seem like the best option, do a bit of research.
 Also, get familiar with the context of social media networks.
 Skipping the analysis will most likely lead to wasted time and effort.